BenMakesEverything/7-Segment-Display/README.md

 The Arduino code for this version is available in the "Code" folder.
 It requires that you install the Adafruit neopixel libary within the Arduino IDE.

 In the "PCBs" folder you will find 2 zip files.
-7-Segment-THT-KiCad.zip is a zipped folder of everything you need to open this in KiCad version 8+.
-7-Segment-THT.kicad_pcb.zip contains gerber/drill files.
+7-Segment-WS2812.zip is a zipped folder of everything you need to open this in KiCad version 8+.
+7-Segment-WS2812.kicad_pcb.zip contains gerber/drill files.
+You will also find a bill of materials.